Distinguished Scholar

 Process

-All applications will be reviewed by a dedicated committee: Professor Nina Simmons-Mackie, Dr. Aura Kagan and Professor Gloria Olness.
+All applications will go to The Tavistock Trust for Aphasia and be reviewed by a dedicated committee: Professor Nina Simmons-Mackie, Dr. Aura Kagan, Professor Gloria Olness and Dr. Jamie Azios.

-A short list will be forward to the Trustees of The Tavistock Trust for Aphasia who will make the final decision as to who will receive the awards each year.
+A short list will be forwarded to the Trustees of The Tavistock Trust for Aphasia who will make the final decision as to who will receive the Awards each year.